 - Potency calculations including specific levels of identified cannabinoids and, terpenes

 - Screening for microbes, pesticides, residual solvents in concentrates extracted with solvents, heavy metals, and mycotoxins.

 In addition to these evaluations, some marijuana testing facilities go a step further, offering microbial DNA testing in addition to plant genotyping.
-Not only does this cutting edge approach benefit marijuana business by ensuring that products in the state are pure and high quality, but it also empowers consumers in the cannabis marketplace by allowing them to customize, control, and predict their marijuana experience.
+Not only does this cutting-edge approach benefit the marijuana business by ensuring that products in the state are pure and high quality, but it also empowers consumers in the cannabis marketplace by allowing them to customize, control, and predict their marijuana experience.